If you want to see all of Croatia’s islands, you’ll have your work cut out. We suggest you start with these best Croatian islands!

 Best For Nature Lovers And Views

 Brač is a large island and very easily accessible from Split.
-The island is characterized by its rolling hills and fig trees.
+Its rolling hills and fig trees characterize the island.
 Still, the towns of Bol and Supetar have generous accommodations, from hostels to hotels and restaurants, to keep you occupied.

 Blaca Hermitage in the south of the island is a must-visit, as well as Vidova Gora Mountain, the highest peak on the island, offering you stunning views across the Adriatic and to neighboring islands on a clear day.

-Brač is also where you’ll find the famous Zlatni Rat Beach, one of the absolute best Croatia beaches (and even in all of Europe) and a wonderful place to spend a day.
+Brač is also where you’ll find the famous Zlatni Rat Beach, one of the absolute best Croatia beaches (and even in all of Europe), and the perfect place to spend a day.
 This makes Brač one of the best islands to visit near Split, a perfect day trip from Croatia’s second-largest city.

 Best For Natural History Lovers

-This archipelago may be just minutes from the mainland, but it is a living timeline of natural history.
+This archipelago may be just minutes from the mainland but it is a living timeline of natural history.
 For that reason, it is a protected area.
-Over 5,000 years of natural and human history is on display here, including prehistoric times.
+Over 5,000 years of natural and human history are on display here, including prehistoric times.
 Out of the sixteen islands, you can only visit two of them.

 Best For Families